The Secret Behind My Bulletproof Resilience In Crisis Support

 We all start out wanting to play it safe, terrified to say the wrong thing, and yet where does that get us?
 An awful sinking gut feeling as we get hung up on or disconnected time and again.
 A feeling that seems to whisper ‘Is this really it?
 Am I just not cut out for this?’

-Playing it safe often hurts more than it helps, but we’ve all got to start somewhere!
+Playing it safe often hurts more than it helps, but we’ve all gotta start somewhere.

 The purpose of a system like this is to help you identify your plateau so you can soar beyond it.